CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/price-management/update-price-lists.md

     ![Background Processing](./media/bp-06.png)
     ![Background Processing](./media/bp-07.png)

-Prices for individual Item Master Data are updated sequentially, with changes becoming immediately visible in SAP Business One.
+Prices for individual Item Master Data are updated sequentially with changes becoming immediately visible in SAP Business One.
 If a document includes new prices for 1,000 Item Master Data and the update process has started but is not yet complete, some items may already display the updated prices in SAP Business One, while others may still show the previous prices.
 This depends on whether the specific Item Master Data in the document has been processed.

 ### Document and Item Statuses